listendev/action/README.md

 steps:
   - uses: listendev/action@v0.12
     with:
-      ci: true
+      runtime: true
       jwt: ${{ secrets.MY_LISTENDEV_JWT }}
 ```

 When the action notices that the [listen.dev](https://listen.dev) JWT secret exists, it will automatically override the reporter to the `pro` one.

-Because of the `ci` option set to `true`, it will also start the CI eavesdrop tool under the hoods.
+Because of the `runtime` option set to `true`, it will also start the CI eavesdrop tool under the hoods.

 Notice it only works on linux runners.